A Beginner’s Guide to Bare Trusts

 1. Full Beneficial Ownership: In a bare trust, the beneficiary has full entitlement to the assets.
 This means that while the trustee might legally hold the assets, they belong to the beneficiary in every practical sense.

-3. Taxation of a Bare Trust In Ireland, assets held in a bare trust are treated as if they belong directly to the beneficiary.
+3. Bare Trust Taxation Rules In Ireland: Assets held in a bare trust are treated as if they belong directly to the beneficiary.
 This means that the beneficiary is responsible for any taxes due on the assets, including income tax or Capital Gains Tax (CGT) on any profits made from selling assets.
 The trustee is not responsible for paying these taxes, the burden falls completely on the beneficiary.

 Exit Tax